 We appreciate the effort and commitment involved in making a job application and want you to have a positive experience of applying for our vacancies.
-Please do not submit research materials or formal qualification evidence, unless and until you are asked to do so.
-Any documents submitted with your application that are not listed above will be disregarded.
+Please do not submit research

 All shortlisted candidates will be interviewed and asked to make a short presentation of some aspect of their research as part of the interview.
 They will also be asked to give a teaching presentation and to submit writing samples that are illustrative of their research that is relevant to this position.
 Further materials may be requested from candidates who are short-listed.